 There are a few things hoteliers can do to improve their success with semantic search.
 The first step, as mentioned above, is figuring out why people choose your hotel.
 This requires research of the area around your hotel.
 For instance, if your hotel is near Disneyland®, then you could visit social media, read articles, or visit the Disneyland® page to see what people are looking forward to at Disneyland®.
-So instead of using the bland “hotel near Disneyland®” keyword you can instead use something like “new attractions at Disneyland®.”
-If the traveler was looking for places to stay in the area, and then looking up attractions at Disneyland®, Google’s algorithm will remember this and now your hotel’s page becomes relevant to both “places to stay” and “attractions at Disneyland®.”
+So instead of using the bland “hotel near Disneyland®” keyword, you can instead use something like “new attractions at Disneyland®.”
+If the traveler were looking for places to stay in the area and then looking up attractions at Disneyland®, Google’s algorithm would remember this, and now your hotel’s page becomes relevant to both “places to stay” and “attractions at Disneyland®.”

-For the best results, hoteliers should also focus on the content that complements the semantic key phrase on the webpage.
-Because context is so important to semantic search, the surrounding content must flow with the target phrases.
-This allows Google’s algorithm to understand the context of your information and relate it to the intent of the traveler’s search.
+For the best results, hoteliers should also focus on the content that complements the semantic phrase on the webpage.
+Because context is so vital to semantic search, the surrounding content must flow with the target phrases.
+This allows Google’s algorithm to understand the meaning of your information and relate it to the intent of the traveler’s search.
 Due to this change, keyword stuffing is no longer the most effective way to get a high search rank.
-This forces hoteliers and content marketers to create more organic and naturally flowing content instead of simply building a sentence for the purpose of keyword placement.
-The more natural, relevant, and seamless your content is, the more likely it will be found by Google’s Hummingbird algorithm to match a traveler’s search.
+This forces hoteliers and content marketers to create more organic and naturally flowing content instead of merely building a sentence for keyword placement.
+The more original, relevant, and seamless your content is, the more likely it will be found by Google’s Hummingbird algorithm to match a traveler’s search.